Electric Vehicle Insurance: Why EVs Cost More to Insure and How to Save

 4. Advanced Technology = Expensive Parts

 Modern EVs are packed with cameras, sensors, and proprietary hardware.
 Even a minor fender-bender can involve replacing expensive bumper-mounted sensors or cameras.
-Parts for newer EV models may also have limited availability, meaning longer wait times and premium part pricing.
+Parts for newer EV models may also have limited availability, meaning longer wait times and premium pricing — further compounded by the 25% tariffs on imported auto parts now in effect in 2026, which are pushing repair costs higher across the board.

 Know Before You Buy